arthurcipolari/ionic5-star-rating/README.md

 # Ionic 5 Star Rating

-This library was forked from https://github.com/melwinVincent/ionic4-star-rating for a test of Ionic 5.
+This library was forked from https://github.com/JeongJun-Lee/ionic5-star-rating/ for a simple modification.

 ## Install

-Run `npm install --save https://github.com/JeongJun-Lee/ionic5-star-rating/tarball/master`
+Run `npm install --save https://github.com/arthurcipolari/ionic5-star-rating/tarball/master`

 ## How to use